-The bill amends the existing law regulating landlord-tenant relationships in Michigan, specifically addressing rental agreements and associated fees.
+This bill amends the existing law regulating landlord-tenant relationships in Michigan, specifically focusing on rental agreements and associated fees.
 It introduces new definitions, including "pre-tenancy fee," which refers to any fee charged by a landlord to a prospective tenant before signing a lease, and "rental application fee," which is a fee for background screening.
 The bill prohibits landlords from requiring pre-tenancy fees and mandates that any rental application fee must not exceed $50.
 Additionally, landlords are required to disclose the rental application fee in advertisements and must refund this fee within 60 days if the application is denied.

 Statutes affected: House Introduced Bill: 554.601